MartinPacker/Db2-DDF-Analysis-Tool/README.md

 * SQL statistics at the subsystem level by date
 * SQL statistics at the subsystem and correlation ID level by date

 The output is a pair of CSV files.
-Pulling these into your spreadsheet program you might like to massage the spreadsheets:

-* Divide the SQL counts by the number of commits+aborts.

-Here is a graph created from the second report - once the division by the number of commits + aborts has been done:
+Here is a graph created from the second report.

 ![](SQLACCT.png)